superjamessyx/Generative-Foundation-AI-Assistant-for-Pathology/pathology_classifier/README.md

-This is a ConvNext-tiny model trained on 30K annotations on if o
+This is a ConvNext-tiny model trained on 30K annotations on if image is belongs to the pathology image or non-pathology image.

 ## Usage